Mmgs94/Mmgs94/README.md

 I have aspirations to work outside my country, to be able to travel and see the world.

-I have experience in sales and customer service since I worked in a shopping business

 My knowledge:
 Full-stack development.